What is LawHelp and who can use the service?

 - intellectual property arrangements—such as copyright and moral rights protection and infringement, registration and maintenance of trade marks, business names and domain names, and the commercialisation of a corporation’s intellectual property rights

-- real property matters—such as buying, selling, constructing or leasing premises, licences, easements and other planning issues.
+- real estate / property matters—such as buying, selling, constructing or leasing premises, licences, easements and other planning issues.

 - native title—the Commonwealth provides help for people with native title claims through funded native title representative bodies (NTRBs) and native title service providers (NTSPs)